JoshOrndorff/recipes/text/3-entrees/fixed-point.md

 > If this business about having more bits after the multiplication is confusing, try this exercise
 > in the more familiar decimal system.
 Consider these numbers that have 4 total digits (2 integer,
 > and two fractional): 12.34 and 56.78.
 Multiply them together.
 How many integer and fractional
 > digits are in the product?
-Try that again with larger numbers like 01.23 \* 02.48 and smaller like
+Try that again with larger numbers like 98.76 and 99.99, and smaller like
-> 11.11 and 22.22.
+> 00.11 and 00.22.
 Which of these products can be fit back into a 4-digit number like the ones we
 > started with?

 ## Compounding Interest